abraunegg/onedrive/docs/usage.md

 #### How This Affects the OneDrive Client

-Because Obsidian is constantly writing files, running the OneDrive Client for Linux in `--monitor` mode causes the client to continually receive inotify events.
+Because Obsidian is constantly writing files, running the OneDrive Client for Linux in `--monitor` mode causes the client to continually receive inotify events from the local file system.
 This leads to constant re-uploading of files, regardless of whether meaningful content has changed.

 The consequences of this are: